rellla/vdr-plugin-softhddevice-drm-gles/README.md

 This code does not work with vendor provided software or even closed source binaries.

 www.LibreELEC.tv is good source to look for what is possible with mainlined media related software.
-In the LibreELEC project you can find at least patches all the software, even if some piece of code isn't able to be mainlined or simply not already there.
+In the LibreELEC project you can find at least patches for all the software, even if some piece of code isn't able to be mainlined or simply not already there.
 Because LibreELEC is a distribution to run kodi on, you'll find everything you need.